victoriaalvarezcidgt/Decision-making-models/04__Documentation/02__Logistic_Regression.md

 + False Negative (FN): Positive observation, but predicted as negative.

-- Accuracy: Measures the total correct classification.
-For instance, considering the case of determining the credit score of a client, _accuracy_ measures the number of classifications correctly output as a `good` credit score.
+- __Accuracy__: Measures the total correct classification.
+For instance, considering the case of determining a client's credit score, _accuracy_ measures the number of classifications correctly output as a `good` credit score.

 ```math
     \begin{align}